ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

   |- hm-rpc.0.FAN.STATE          - false (delay 60000ms)
 ```

-In this case the fan will be switched on ba activation of the **scene** and will be switched off in one minute.
+In this case, the fan will be switched on ba activation of the **scene** and will be switched off in one minute.
-After the fan will be switched off the value of _scene.allLightInBath_ will go to **false**, because not all states are equal to desired values.
+After the fan will be switched off the value of `scene.allLightInBath` will go to `false`, because not all states are equal to desired values.
-States with delay are not participate in calculations.
+States with delay are not participated in calculations.

 You can test the scene with a "play" button.
 Additionally, you can link this **scene** direct with other scene ID.
-E.g. if you have a sensor on the door you can select it as a trigger:
+E.g. if you have a sensor on the door, you can select it as a trigger:

 ```
   trigger